-4.2.4 TiledSolidColor
+5.2.4 TiledSolidColor

 A tiled solid color is a solid color extended with a BitMap.
 The BitMap will be tiled in the shape before the SolidColor is applied, and only where the pixel values of the BitMap is true the SolidColor will be visible.
 This is the normal tiling approach.
-As mentioned in section 4.1.1 the hotspots of the BitMap and of the shape being filled, determine the position of the BitMap within the shape.
+As mentioned in Raster the hotspots of the BitMap and of the shape being filled, determine the position of the BitMap within the shape.